Table of Contents

 Step One: Buy

-Before you can use a rental property to build equity, you need to own the place.
+Before you can use a rental property to build equity and create cash flow, you need to own the place.
 That means hunting down the right property for your portfolio’s needs.
-To successfully accomplish a BRRRR, you will be looking for a house that needs minor to moderate rehabilitation only.
+To successfully accomplish a BRRRR, you will be looking for a house that needs minor to moderate renovations only.
 Keep this step in mind for the future.

-When you’re searching for the right fixer-upper opportunity, you have to find a property you can improve considerably without pricing it outside its neighbourhood.
-Start by looking at the average price of homes in a given area.
-Then, find a home that is going for $30,000 or more under market value.
-Enlisting the help of a real estate agent can identify motivated sellers willing to unload their house for a song.
+When I am searching for the right fixer-upper opportunity, I start by trying to find a property I can improve considerably without pricing it higher than its neighbourhood.
+(So do yourself a favour and don’t bother looking at the most expensive house on the block.)
+I do this by first looking at the average price of homes in a given area.
+Then, I find homes that are going for $30,000 or more under market value.
+To get an ever better deal I will employ the help of a real estate agent to identify motivated sellers willing to unload their house at a discounted price.

 Step Two: Renovate

-Once you’ve found the perfect fixer-upper, it’s time to get to home rehabilitation.
+Once you’ve found the perfect fixer-upper, it’s time to start the home renovations.
 Remember that you’re not trying to turn your property into a palace.
 You’re not even trying to put your personal touch on the home.
-That’s a task for the renter (and one they will tackle with glee).
-When you’re renovating a property, the goal is to improve the home’s value as much as possible without making it too expensive for the neighbourhood it’s located in.
+That’s a task for the renter (and one they will tackle with joy).
+The way I like to look at it is this – the goal is to improve the home’s value as much as possible without making it too expensive for the neighbourhood it’s located in.
+You also have to realize that this is not where you will live, so try to seek neutral colors and textures in the home.

-On the outside of the home, three projects offer a significant return on investment:
+On the outside of the home, these three projects offer a significant return on investment:

 - Increasing the size of your entryway